 5. Every Issue is Not Worst-Case Scenario

-And lastly, just because your child does end up having a health issue does not necessarily mean that the health issue is going to be the worst-case scenario.
-I know that when my children have had something that is not quite right, I worried that the worst would come of it.
-One of my sons had an unusually large fontanelle (soft spot) that was still not closed at his 2-year-old well visit.
-So once we left, I had many sleepless nights worrying that he might end up needing to wear a protective helmet in grade school to protect his brain.
+Just because your child does end up having a health issue does not necessarily mean it is the worst-case scenario.
+When my children have had something that is not quite right, I worried that the worst would come of it.
+For instance, one of my sons had an unusually large fontanelle (soft spot).
+It was still not closed at his 2-year-old well visit.
+I had many sleepless nights worrying that he might end up needing to wear a protective helmet in grade school to protect his brain.
 Turns out, by his next well visit, the spot had closed on its own proving to me that worry is often a waste of energy and time.

-In closing, it is important to note there are times when our children do have serious medical issues.
+It is important to note there are times when our children do have serious medical issues.
 And those are not something to minimize.
-Therefore, I believe all moms should always get things checked out before dismissing a concern.
+I believe all moms should always get things checked out before dismissing a concern.
 But I also know that until the doctor says otherwise (even if that means getting a second opinion), worry is not our friend.
 And I hope this proves helpful in keeping your worry in check.